mantidproject/mantid/docs/source/interfaces/direct/dns_powder_tof/dns_powder_tof_plotting_tab.rst

    :height: 400px
 \

-The plotting tab of the powder TOF mode, is just the Mantid :ref:`sliceviewer`.
+For usage of the Powder TOF plotting tab see usage for the mantid :ref:`sliceviewer`.